tiwarianurag3005/NeurofleetX-AI-Powered-Urban-Fleet-and-Traffic-Intelligence-Project-Group-A/README.md

 # Backend Setup
 1) Configure Database: Update the src/main/resources/application.properties file with your MySQL username and password.

 2) Run Application: Execute the main method in NeurofleetxBackendApplication.java.
-The backend will start on http://localhost:8080.

 # Frontend Setup
 1) Navigate to Frontend Directory: Open a terminal in your frontend project folder.